2004 Detroit Lions season: Week 7: at New York Giants

 In Week 7, the Lions traveled to face the New York Giants.
 The Lions got off to a hot start when they took the first drive of the game 70 yards, capped by a Joey Harrington 18-yard touchdown pass to Roy Williams.
-The Giants looked to respond before Kurt Warner was strip-sacked by James Hall, but the Lions couldn't capitalize and punted.
+The Giants looked to respond before Kurt Warner was strip-sacked by James Hall, but the Lions could not capitalize and punted.
 The Giants got on the board with a big 62-yard touchdown pass from Warner to Tiki Barber to tie the game.
 The Lions moved into Giant territory with a 37-yard pass from Harrington to Williams, but after a sack, an offensive holding penalty, and another sack, they were forced to punt.
 The Giants took the lead with a Steve Christie 19-yard field goal on the following drive.
 After another Lions punt, the Giants looked poised to score points when they moved down to Detroit's 11, but a Warner pass was intercepted by Chris Cash to keep the score at 10–7 heading into halftime.

 The Giants punted on the first drive of the second half before the Lions cashed in a touchdown from Kevin Jones to take the lead 14–10.
 After two punts, the Giants lurched downfield on a 14-play drive to score on a Christie 25-yard field goal to pull within 1.
 The Lions stretched their lead with a Harrington 2-yard touchdown pass to Reggie Swinton to go up 21–13.
-After Warner threw three straight incompletions to turn the ball over on downs with 2:11 left the game, Artose Pinner scored the dagger 8-yard touchdown run to seal the 28–13 victory for Detroit and a 4–2 record.
+After Warner threw three straight incompletions to turn the ball over on downs with 2:11 left in the game, Artose Pinner scored the dagger 8-yard touchdown run to seal the 28–13 victory for Detroit and a 4–2 record.